itzjeth/RIDE-ALONG/README.md

-### **RIDE ALONG !! created by itzjeth**
+### RIDE ALONG !! created by itzjeth

   An ongoing project in school, using PHP language.
 It is about ordering system of parts of a motorbike.
 With login and signup login to track what you do in the system.

 .
 .
 .
 .
+  HOW TO RUN?
+  ### DOWNLOAD LATEST XAMPP, OR IF YOU ALREADY HAVE XAMPP

+  START 'APACHE' AND 'MYSQL'

+  RUN 'ADMIN' IN MYSQL
+,
+  CREATE A TABLE IN PHPADMIN
+,
+  NAME THE TABLE "ridealongv2"
+,
+  FIND THE "ridealongv2" TABLE
+,
+  FIND 'IMPORT' IN THE TABLE
+,
+  CLICK 'CHOOSE FILE'
+,
+ FIND THE REPOSITORY FOLDER, THEN FIND THE 'ridealongv2.sql' file ,
+IF YOU FIND IT, CLICK 'UPLOAD' THEN SCROLL DOWN
+,
+CLICK 'IMPORT'
+,
+WAIT TO LOAD YOUR TABLES...

+### HOW TO RUN LOCALHOST?

+GO LOCAL DISK
+,
+FIND 'xampp' FOLDER THEN OPEN 'htdocs',
+,
+COPY AND PASTE YOUR FOLDER THAT CONTAINS THE PROJECT
+,
+Change the folder name anything you want as long at it is not too long ,
+NOW RUN IN THE BROWSER:

+example:
+localhost/YOUR-FOLDER-NAME/Home.php

 ### Here are the pages of Ride Along !
 ![](https://drive.google.com/file/d/1z6ol_39n-jSddTsqdPt_qjGwWkZoae5F/view?usp=drive_link)